Visa and Immigration Advice

 Once you have held the right amount of money continuously for long enough, you need the right documents as proof of this.
 Your financial evidence must be original documents that meet the criteria in the Tier 4 Policy Guidance.
 (A bank or building society statement, or other relevant document stated within the guidance.)

-The date shown on your evidence statement must not be older than 28 days before the date of your visa application.
+Your evidence should not be issued more than 28 days prior to the date of your visa application.
+The date shown on the statement must not be older than 28 days before the date of your application.

 Read the next section of our website: Links to UK Border Agency.
 These pages will help you.

-If you do not understand something, our International Student Adviser, Lesley Powell, can help you.
+If you do not understand something, our International Student Adviser can help you.
 She is trained in all matters relating to visas and immigration and she can explain particular points of the Tier 4 Guidance.

 Email: firstname.lastname@example.org.
 If you are in the UK already, you can call 0113 216 2190 and make an appointment.